Brightening vs Whitening: What's the Difference?

 Niacinamide (Vitamin B3)

-Prevents melanin transfer to skin cells.
+May help reduce melanin transfer to skin cells.
 Also controls oil, minimizes pores, and strengthens skin barrier.
-Gentle enough for sensitive skin at 5-10%.
+Often a gentle option for sensitive skin at 5-10%.

 Kojic Acid

 Derived from fungi during fermentation.
-Inhibits tyrosinase effectively.
-Often paired with turmeric for enhanced results in combination soaps.
+May help regulate the melanin-producing enzyme effectively.
+Often paired with turmeric for enhanced results.

 Alpha Arbutin

-Plant-derived tyrosinase inhibitor.
-Gentler than hydroquinone with similar mechanism.
+Plant-derived brightening ingredient from the bearberry plant.
+Gentler than hydroquinone with a similar approach.
 Safe for long-term use on all skin types.

 Dangerous Whitening Ingredients (What to Avoid)

-Steroids thin skin permanently, cause stretch marks, and lead to steroid addiction (red, burning skin when stopped).
+Steroids thin skin permanently, cause stretch marks, and lead to withdrawal symptoms when stopped.
 Many illegal whitening products contain undisclosed steroids for "fast results."

-Products that don't list ingredients, use vague terms like "secret formula," or are sold through informal channels often contain banned substances.
-Always buy from reputable retailers with full ingredient transparency.
+Products that do not list ingredients, use vague terms like "secret formula," or are sold through informal channels often contain banned substances.
+Always buy from reputable retailers with full transparency.

 What Affects Brightening Results